 Alamogordo is a medium-sized city located in the state of New Mexico.
 With a population of 31,980 people and ten constituent neighborhoods, Alamogordo is the ninth largest community in New Mexico.

-Alamogordo is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Alamogordo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Alamogordo is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Alamogordo who work in office and administrative support (13.32%), sales jobs (11.38%), and management occupations (10.29%).

-The education level of Alamogordo citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.53% of adults 25 and older in Alamogordo have a college degree.
+The percentage of adults in Alamogordo who are college-educated is close to the national average for all communities of 21.84%: 19.53% of the adults in Alamogordo have a bachelor's degree or advanced degree.

 The per capita income in Alamogordo in 2018 was $24,999, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $99,996 for a family of four.
 However, Alamogordo contains both very wealthy and poor people as well.